kowsiii/case-judgment-analysis/README.md

 ### Environment Setup
 This web application has been tested to work with Python 3.8.
-If you encounter compatibility issues with newer versions of Python when setting up the virtual environment for the Backend Server, we recommend using Python 3.8.
+If you encounter compatibility issues with newer versions of Python when setting up the Backend Server, we recommend using Python 3.8.

 ##### Note for Windows users:
 Please note that tensorflow-macos in requirements.txt is specific to macOS and is not required or applicable for Windows users.
 Adjust your requirements.txt accordingly for cross-platform compatibility.